A Western Australia Adventure to Perth & Rottnest Island

 travel tips, links & resources

-- Ferry trips out to Rottnest are becoming increasingly popular.
+- Ferry trips out to Rottnest are becoming increasingly popular (and expensive).
 Therefore book your ferry ticket well in advance.
 It also means that the island is quite crowded and could quite soon become like so many other tourist traps.
-We journeyed with the Rottnest Express company.
+We travelled with the Rottnest Express company.

 - The only way to see Rottnest is by bike.
 It is hilly and so cycling round the island is a little more demanding that a leisurely pedal.
 We booked hire bikes with our ferry company which dispensed them on our disembarkation from the same ferry.